Patricia Champion Associate Professor

 In mycobacteria, targeted secretion requires that protein substrates transverse not only the cytoplasmic membrane (CM), but also the unique mycobacterial cell envelope including the peptidoglycan (CW) and the mycolate outer membrane (MOM).
 Although multiple protein components are required to move protein substrates across membranes, it is unknown how export occurs.
 The C-termini of substrates are recognized by components of the export apparatus.
 After recognition, the substrates are moved through the CM via an unknown mechanism to extra-cytoplasmic destinations including the CW, the MOM, the cell surface (extrinsically associated proteins), and the bacteriological media (exoproteins) in vitro.
 It is not clear how substrates are targeted to each destination, or which population functions to promote virulence.
 It is also unknown if substrates are actively exported to the surrounding environment or are extrinsically associated with the bacterial cell and passively released.
 We are particularly interested in substrate modification, targeting and localization.

-- PhD. in Molecular Biology, Princeton University 2003
+- PhD. in Molecular Biology, Princeton University, NJ 2003

-- B.S. in Biological Sciences, Carnegie Mellon University 1998
+- B.S. in Biological Sciences, Carnegie Mellon University, PA 1998

 - Williams EA, Mba Medie F, Bosserman RE, Johnson BK, Reyna C, Ferrell MJ, Champion MM, Abramovitch RB, Champion PA.
 A Nonsense Mutation in Mycobacterium marinum That Is Suppressible by a Novel Mechanism.
 Infect Immun.
 2017 Jan 26;85(2).